Victoria Silvstedt: Singing

+Silvstedt returned to music in 2025 by participating in Melodifestivalen 2025, performing the song "Love It!".

 Reality TV

 Silvstedt debuted with her own reality television series Victoria Silvstedt: My Perfect Life on E! in 2008.
 The show has since been aired all around the world, including Europe, Asia, Australia, and the Americas.

 The first season covers Silvstedt's personal and work life, following her to St. Tropez, Monaco, Cannes, Paris, Rome, London, Helsinki, Stockholm, Los Angeles, and New York City.
 Silvstedt also visits her family in Northern Sweden, where she grew up, spending time with her childhood friends, horseback riding et cetera.

 In 2016, Silvstedt participated in the Swedish reality series Stjärnorna på godset alongside some of Sweden's best known reality series stars such as Meral Tasbas, Qristina Ribohn and Robban Andersson.
 The series was broadcast on TV3.